Occupied West Bank Real Estate Fair At Teaneck Synagogue Can’t Be Stopped, Officials Say

 Teaneck officials have no authority to “shut down” the event if they believe federal or international laws are being violated, the township manager emphasized.

-“It only has the authority to enforce local ordinances and, to a limited degree, certain state laws,” he said.
+They only have the authority to "enforce local ordinances and, to a limited degree, certain state laws,” he said.

 Teaneck hasn’t received any complaints of local ordinance or state law violations, Kazinci said, “so it does not have the jurisdiction to interfere with this private event.”